pedcremo/wifibytes-server-django/readme.md

 How to run the project:

-1.- Create virtualenv (In your home)
+1.- Create virtualenv (In your home) (Don't change folder name afterwards or the virtualenv will fail )
     OLD virtualenv Wifibytes
     NEW python3 -m venv Wifibytes